-You can do that too.
-Much of the public is jaded by the same video spot endorsing Greenpeace or NRDC, they want to know that celebrity voices are fans of more than clichés about saving the world that actually do little but pay salaries for environmental groups.
+You can do that too with issues that are meaningful to you.
+Much of the public is jaded by the same video spot endorsing various causes, they want to know that celebrity voices are fans of more than clichés about saving the world that actually do little but pay salaries for such groups.
 For no money at all, Black brought joy and inspiration to those with struggles most people cannot possibly imagine.

 Don't underestimate the power of that message.
 It can effect change.
 It can inspire profound discovery, medical advancement, and in both the short and long term assuaging of suffering.
 (1)

 I recently appeared on Al Jazeera TV with two extraordinary young women who have Sickle Cell Anemia as part of my #GetWells effort to get high-profile attention for diseases that are devastating but don't get a lot of press.
 People with sickle cell disease feel theirs is a silent disease without a visible champion.
 You can be a warrior for them.
 Michael J. Fox has raised over $700 million for Parkinson's Disease research.
 Boomer Esiason has been a key advocate for Cystic Fibrosis.
 Scott Baio and his wife created a foundation to get more standard newborn screens consistent in all states.
 President Donald Trump talking Pompe Disease at his address to the joint session of Congress introduced it for the first time to much of the public (see Did Pompe Disease Get A New Champion In President Trump? or Pompe Disease, Newborn Screening And Inborn Errors Of Metabolism).

 Of course, the ALS Ice Bucket challenge set a new standard for success.